 10.45.2.2 FILS Discovery frame reception

-A scanning FILS STA that receives an FILS Discovery frame should compare the received SSID or Short SSID in the FILS Discovery frame with the SSID parameter or SSID list provided to the STA previously in a MLME-SCAN request primitive.
+A scanning FILS STA that receives an FILS Discovery frame should compare the received SSID in the FILS Discovery frame with the SSID parameter or SSID list provided to the STA previously in a MLME-SCAN request primitive.
 If the STA has the ReportingOption parameter in the MLMESCAN. request primitive equal to IMMEDIATE and if the SSID in the FILS Discovery frame matches the SSID parameter or one of the SSIDs in the SSID list the STA shall issue an MLME-SCAN.confirm primitive with the information obtained from the received FILS Discovery frame immediately after the reception of the FILS Discovery frame, with the ResultCode equal to INTERMEDIATE_SCAN_RESULT.

 References: